 In this case, I made my garlic tahini sauce (my other go-to is an avocado garlic sauce, I'll share that recipe another time).
 To add even more flavour, a squeeze of fresh lemon juice is nice.
 Then I mix it all up and devour.

 Sweet Potato Broccoli Chickpea Bowls can be enjoyed for lunch or supper.
 And don't be afraid to try different ingredient combinations, there are so many possibilities!

-And if you like this recipe, I think you’ll also like my vegetable fried rice with crispy ginger garlic tofu!
+And if you like this recipe, I think you'll also like my chickpea salad sandwiches and my vegetable fried rice with crispy ginger garlic tofu!